§ 485-r. Residential redevelopment inhibited property exemption. 1. As

 (c) If the assessor is satisfied that the applicant is entitled to an

-exemption pursuant to this section, he or she shall approve the
+exemption pursuant to this section, such assessor shall approve the

 application and such real property shall thereafter be exempt from

-taxation and special ad valorem levies by the city commencing with the
+taxation and special ad valorem levies by the city, town, or village

 (d) Once granted, the residential redevelopment inhibited property